-I’ve also tried two sticks of this OWL 3-in-1 instant tea mix (each serving has 10g of sugar) which tastes best with 1 cup of 1% milk and ice.
-Note that when I ordered it I was able to purchase 3 packs for $29.99 (each bag has 30 sticks so 90 sticks for $29.99) but it looks like this option is currently sold out.
-Update 5/5/20: Watch this video on TikTok to see the exact steps on how I’ve been making our drinks at home.
-I have since cut down to one stick so that we consume less sugar.
+I’ve also tried uinsg two sticks of this OWL 3-in-1 instant tea mix (each serving has 10g of sugar) which tastes best with 1 cup of 1% milk and ice.
+Note that when I ordered the OWL tea mix via Amazon I was able to purchase 3 packs for $29.99 (each package contains 30 sticks so 90 sticks for $29.99) but it looks like this option is currently sold out.
+Update 5/5/20: You can watch this video on TikTok to see the exact steps on how I’ve been making our drinks at home.
+I have since cut down to 1 stick per drink so that we consume less added sugars.

-If I had to choose just one tea mix to recommend then I prefer the 3:15 brand roasted milk tea bags.
-Bubble tea is very personalized and my usual bubble tea order is Oolong Milk tea, 0% sugar, herbal jelly (I like the Chin Chin brand herbal jelly at home) and less ice at Kung Fu Tea (download the Kung Fu Tea app using my referral link to receive a free $4 credit towards a drink).
+If I had to choose only one tea mix to recommend then I prefer the 3:15 brand roasted milk tea because the flavor rivals that of my favorite Taiwanese bubble tea chains.
+Bubble tea is very personalized and my usual in store order is oolong milk tea, 0% sugar and herbal jelly (also known as quilinggao – I like the Chin Chin brand) and less ice.

 If you still prefer store bought bubble tea, you can download the Kung Fu Tea app using my referral link to receive a free $4 credit towards a drink.
 Thank you in advance for your support!